PhotonVision/photonvision-docs/source/docs/installation/sw_install/orange-pi.rst

 .. warning:: Using a version of Balena Etcher older than 1.18.11 may cause bootlooping (the system will repeatedly boot and restart) when imaging your Orange Pi.
 Updating to 1.18.11 will fix this issue.

+Alternatively, you can use the `Raspberry Pi Imager <https://www.raspberrypi.org/software/>`_ to flash the image.

+Select "Choose OS" and then "Use custom" to select the downloaded image file.
+Select your microSD card and flash.

 .. note:: If you are working on Linux, "dd" can be used in the command line to flash an image.

 If you're using an Orange Pi 5, that's it!
 Orange Pi 4 users will need to install PhotonVision (see below).